 Perhaps you took advantage of those enticing credit card offers that include cash back rewards that showed up in the mail or maybe you are considering taking them, but don’t know if the rewards have to be included in your taxable income.

-For the most part, the IRS treats credit card cash rewards as discounts rather than taxable income since you are not getting the cash in exchange for anything.
-The cash rewards are an incentive to purchase something.
+For the most part, the IRS treats credit card cash rewards as discounts rather than taxable, supplemental income since you are not getting the cash in exchange for anything.
+The cash rewards are an incentive to purchase something and thereby reduce your taxable income.

 Are There Any Cases Where Credit Card Rewards Would be Taxable?